Topological constraints on self-organisation in locally interacting systems: Large hierarchical systems on graphs

 By looking at the effective behaviour of the graph we consider the statistical properties of cliques to be like those of individual spins.
 When those cliques themselves form cliques, we have complete induced subgraphs on an effective graph and can make this argument again (see Figure \ref{multiscale-fig} for an example of what is meant).

 This section demonstrates that whenever we have cliques at some level, there can be interesting hybridised behaviours where local order may exist but the system may be globally disordered.
 This recapitulates observations of multiscale phenomena in biology and physics, where for some parameter regimes there is coherence at one level ({\it e.g.} the tissues constituting an individual organ) and non-uniformity at another ({\it e.g.} the differing organs in a body).
+It also shows that there can be order within a window of a transformer---if the attention heads have the right relationships---but is consistent with a lack of global coherence for all spins.